kevlo-cyber/third-party-risk-management/README.md

 ## The Assessment Lifecycle

-Think of vendor risk assessments like a funnel—organizations need to catch everything that matters while filtering out noise efficiently.
+Think of vendor risk assessments like a funnel; organizations need to catch everything that matters while filtering out noise efficiently.

 📥 Project Intake → 🔍 Triage → 📋 Assessment → 📊 Analysis → ✅ Decision